How Asheville's 50-Year Debt Paid Off In Architectural Treasures

 Built For the Ages

 Asheville is a city where architecture has stood still for several generations.
 Prior to the stock market crash of 1929, Asheville was a boomtown.
 It served as a home for the Vanderbilts, a resort for Henry Ford, Thomas Edison and other historic luminaries, and a mecca for rising young architects following in the footsteps of one of the masters, Richard Morris Hunt, who built the lavish Biltmore House in Asheville in 1895.
+Check out our online guide to downtown Asheville’s architecture treasures.

 Beginning in 1930, Asheville’s economy took a turn for the worse.
 The Great Depression forced the closure of the area’s largest banks, and the city found itself in debt to the tune of $8 million dollars (the equivalent to $111 million today).
 Over the course of fifty years, city leaders remained committed to paying off the debt instead of building skyscrapers, a popular post-depression trend among other American cities.